ihbrune/Anti-DoS-Valve/README.md

 * 12:03:00 to 12:03:59
 * …

-The evaluation of whether an IP address or subnet makes too many accesses refers firstly to the accesses that have taken place within the current slot.
-A simple counter is used for this purpose.
-Compared to a sliding evaluation that does not use slots this avoids the storing of the individual request events.
+To determine whether an IP address or subnet has made too many requests, the monitor first checks the requests that occurred within the current slot using a simple counter.
+Compared to a sliding-window approach without slots, this avoids the overhead of storing individual request timestamps.

-For this the reason even in a DoS situation, in which thousands of requsts are made in a short time, the effort for the monitoring is not significantly higher than during normal operation.
-The disadvantage of the use of slots is the elimination of the past as soon as a new slot begins.
-Therefore the monitor contains an option to transfer counts from the previous slots.
+For this reason, even during a DoS attack with thousands of requests in a short time, the monitoring overhead is not significantly higher than during normal operation.
+The drawback of fixed slots is that historical context is lost as soon as a new slot begins.
+To address this, the monitor provides an option to carry over counts from previous slots.

-This transfer function first calculates the mean value of the accesses counted in the previous slots.
-From this mean value, an adjustable portion is transferred to the new slot.
-Depending on the setting, a very fast or a very slow 'forgetting' of earlier load peaks in the Anti-DoS Monitor is achievable.
+This transfer mechanism calculates the average number of requests counted in recent slots.
+A configurable fraction of this average is then carried over into the new slot.
+Depending on the setting, the Anti-DoS Monitor can 'forget' earlier traffic spikes very quickly or retain them over a longer period.

-The Anti-DoS Monitor has a structure that looks like this:
+The Anti-DoS Monitor structure looks like this:

 * Current slot: 12:03:00 to 12:03:59
   * Last registered IP address: 123.0.0.1